 Supplements for Ear Infections

-Treating an ear infection usually doesn’t require antibiotics because your immune system can usually handle it on its own.
-Exceptions may include severe cases, recurrent infections or swimmer’s ear for which doctors generally prescribe antibiotic drops (x).
-The pain associated with a mild ear infection could be treated with natural or prescription ear drops.
-However, ear infections could become dangerous, especially if they are due to severe disease that is left untreated.
-This severe disease may lead to ruptured eardrums and/or a spread of the infection.
+You could treat pain associated with a mild ear infection with natural ear drops.
+However, they could become dangerous, especially if they go untreated and become severe.
+This severe disease may lead to ruptured eardrums and a spread of the condition.
 Permanent damage to middle ear structures can lead to hearing loss.
-Surgical repair may be necessary if there is a rupture of the eardrum (x).
-Contact your doctor if symptoms last more than three days, if there is pus coming from the ear, or if you have a high fever over 102.2 degrees Fahrenheit (39 degrees Celsius) (x).
+Surgical repair may be necessary if there is a rupture of the eardrum. (x) Contact your doctor if symptoms last over three days, if there is pus coming from the ear, or if you have a high fever over 102.2 degrees Fahrenheit (39 degrees Celsius.) (x)

-There are many claims for garlic as an alternative remedy for an ear infection, but the scientific evidence is limited.
-One pediatric study from 2001 found that herbal preparations that included garlic (Allium sativum) extract, suspended in olive oil mixed with other extracts, was just as effective as prescription eardrops in reducing pain related to ear infections (x).
-Another similar study appeared in 2003 suggesting herbal ear drops containing garlic could reduce ear pain as well (x).
-One review reported laboratory evidence supporting the antibacterial and antifungal activity of garlic oil in vitro.
-However, no studies have confirmed its antimicrobial action in human patients with an active ear infection (x).
+Historically, garlic has treated many infections since the ancient times and beyond. (x) One cannot help but conclude the herb also treats ear infections.
+Today, garlic is an alternative remedy for an ear infection, but the scientific evidence appears limited.
+One pediatric study from 2001 found that herbal preparations included garlic (Allium sativum) extract, suspended in olive oil mixed with other extracts, were just as effective as prescription ear drops in reducing pain related to infections. (x) Another similar study appeared in 2003, suggesting that herbal ear drops containing garlic could reduce ear pain. (x) One review reported laboratory evidence supporting the antibacterial and antifungal activity of garlic oil in vitro. (x)

-Though there aren’t any official recommendations for using garlic oil for infections, there are studies that were done on the use of ear drops containing garlic oil (x, x).
-Neither study reported any significant side effects, but you should always consult with your doctor before starting any alternative remedy.
-Avoid using any ear drops if the eardrum is ruptured, or if a doctor has placed an ear tube to drain an effusion (x).
+Though there aren’t any official recommendations for using garlic oil for infections, studies showed using ear drops containing garlic oil. (x) Neither study reported any significant side effects but always consulted with your doctor before starting any alternative remedy.
+Avoid using any ear drops if the eardrum seems ruptured or if a doctor has placed an ear tube to drain an effusion. (x)

-Xylitol is a natural ingredient found in fruits and vegetables and is a molecule composed of sugar and alcohol (x).
-One review in 2014 reported xylitol as a natural agent that may prevent ear infections in susceptible children.
+Xylitol is a natural ingredient found in fruits and vegetables and is a molecule composed of sugar and alcohol. (x) One review in 2014 reported xylitol as a biological agent that may prevent ear infections in susceptible children.
 Older studies found the highest efficacy in chewing gum and lozenges compared to syrup.
-However, children under two should not use these treatments due to choking hazards (x).
-A 2016 Cochrane review noted some evidence supporting xylitol as a preventative treatment for healthy children going to daycare (x), but found it was not effective in children prone to infection.
-Another recent study by the National Institute of Health also found that xylitol solution was not effective in preventing ear infection in children prone to getting them (x).
+However, children under two should not use these treatments because of choking hazards. (x) A 2016 Cochrane review noted some evidence supporting xylitol as a preventative treatment for healthy children going to daycare, (x) but found it was not effective in children prone to infection.
+Another recent study by the National Institute of Health also found that xylitol solution was not effective in preventing them in children predisposed to getting them. (x)

-To protect against ear infection in children, it is best to take 8.4 to 10 grams for chewing gum, syrup or lozenges five times a day with meals.
-Though there were no major side effects reported in these studies, one could experience stomachache, bloating or diarrhea when consuming any sugar alcohol like xylitol (x).
+As a solution, you can protect against infections in children.
+It is best to take 8.4 to 10 grams for chewing gum, syrup, or lozenges five times a day with meals.
+Though there were no significant side effects reported in these studies, one could experience stomach ache, bloating, or diarrhea when consuming any sugar alcohol like xylitol. (x)

 Studies have reported a relationship between vitamin D deficiency and increased recurrent ear infections in children.
-Some of these studies also observed reduced rates during a 1-year follow up period when children had vitamin D levels replenished through supplementation.
-Researchers believe that vitamin D could play a significant protective role in preventing ear infection (x).
-However, more clinical trials are necessary to support any recommendations.
+Some of these studies also observed reduced rates during a 1-year follow-up period when children had vitamin D levels replenished through supplementation.
+Researchers believe that vitamin D could play a significant protective role in preventing them. (x) However, more clinical trials are necessary to support any recommendations.

 Vitamin D supplements are available both over-the-counter or as a prescription from your doctor.
 However, if you take too much vitamin D, it can become toxic.
-Symptoms of toxicity include appetite loss, weight loss, excess urination and heart palpitations.
-Long-term effects of toxicity can damage your heart, blood vessels and kidneys.
-Also, if you are taking steroid medications or weight loss drugs, you should avoid taking vitamin D supplementation due to potential drug-drug interactions (x).
-Therefore, if you plan to supplement your diet with vitamin D, consult with your physician before taking any amount of the supplement.
+Symptoms of toxicity include appetite loss, weight loss, excess urination, and heart palpitations.
+Long-term effects of toxicity can damage your heart, blood vessels, and kidneys.
+If you are taking steroid medications or weight-loss drugs, avoid taking vitamin D supplementation because of potential drug-drug interactions. (x) Therefore, if you plan to supplement your diet with vitamin D, consult with your physician before taking any amount of the supplement.

 The Bottom Line